CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 You can also open the Terminal yourself via the menu `Terminal > New Terminal`.
-You can then give the run command yourself by typing `python3 [FILENAME]` in the terminal and hitting enter/return, so in this case `python3 hello.py` (the extension is part of the name, as far as the terminal is concerned).
+You can then give the run command yourself by typing `python3 [FILENAME]` in the terminal and hitting enter/return.
+So in this case it would be `python3 hello.py` (the extension is part of the name, as far as the terminal is concerned).

 ## Lingering Thoughts

-These are just some lingering thoughts I had.
+These are just some lingering thoughts I had that didn't fit very well anywhere.

 <details>
 <summary><b>Aside: Difficulty</b></summary>